What is RED-S

 The female athlete triad is a medical condition defined as ‘the combination of disordered eating (DE) and irregular menstrual cycles eventually leading to a decrease in endogenous oestrogen and other hormones, resulting in low bone mineral density‘.

-However, more recently the systemic nature and pathological consequences relating to low energy availability beyond menstrual dysfunction and poor bone health, as well as the fact that that these problems may also be present in males – has led to the more encompassing term of ‘RED-S’ being used to refer to this syndrome.
+More recently the consequences beyond menstrual dysfunction and poor bone health, as well as the fact that that these problems may also be present in males, has led to the more encompassing term of ‘RED-S’ being used to refer to this syndrome.

 Who is at risk?